Christ Covenant Church

-The point is that the kind of love Jesus requires is both relational and practical, but necessarily not emotional.
+The point is that the kind of love Jesus requires is both relational and practical, but not necessarily emotional.
 That does not mean that feelings are unimportant and irrelevant.
 It just means that the way we feel about Jesus at any given moment is less important and relevant than the way we live for him at any given moment.

 Sometimes you feel like obeying him; sometimes you don’t.
-Sometimes your heart is trouble, your spirit is agitated, you mind is confused, your will is contrary.
+Sometimes your heart is troubled, your spirit is agitated, you mind is confused, your will is contrary.
 You feel conflicted – should I obey or should I no. Am I right?

 But, if you truly love him you do what he commands whether you feel like it our not.
 It is in willing to do the right thing that we often discover our feelings change for the better.